msg555/subsetter/README.md

 from your database that still maintain expected foreign-key relationships between your data.
 This can be useful for testing against a small but realistic dataset or for generating sample data for use in demonstrations.
-This tool also supports filtering that allows you to remove/randomize rows that may contain sensitive data.
+This tool also supports filtering that allows you to remove/anonymize rows that may contain sensitive data.

 Similar tools include Tonic.ai's platform and [condenser](https://github.com/TonicAI/condenser).
-This is meant to be a simple CLI tool that overcomes many of the difficulties in using `condenser`.
+This is meant to be a simple CLI tool that overcomes many of the difficulties in using `condenser.

+## Limitations

 Be aware that subsetting is a hard problem.
 The planner tool is meant to do a bit of "magic" to generate a plan.
 For some organizations this will entirely match their needs, for others this may only be a starting point.
-The plan produced can be fairly aribtrarily modified and then fed to the sampler which does the technical work of actually extracting data from the source.
+For this reason the subsetter splits its function into a "planning" phase and a "sampling" phase.
+The output of the planning phase can be examined and modified and fed into the sampling phase which is responsible for the mechanics of filtering and loading data into the destination.

+Additionally the subsetter tool takes an approach of "one table, one query".
+This means that the subsetter will sample each table using a single query that can optionally reference some previously sampled rows from other tables.
+In particular, this tool cannot generically sample a transitive closure of foreign key relationships if schemas contain relationship cycles that aren't innately closed.

 # Usage

 ## Create a sampling plan

 The first step in subsetting a database is to generate a sampling plan.
+A sampling plan defines the query that will be used to sample each table

-A sampling plan is nothing more than an ordered sequence of SQL describing how to sample each requested database table.
-You'll want to create a configuration file similar to [planner_config.sample.yaml](planner_config.sample.yaml) that tells the planner what tables you want to sample.
+is nothing more than an ordered sequence of SQL describing how to sample each requested database table.
+You'll want to create a configuration file similar to [planner_config.sample.yaml](planner_config.sample.yaml) that tells the planner what tables you want to sample along with any additional constraints that should be considered.
 Then you can create a plan with the below command:

 ```sh
 python -m subsetter plan -c my-config.yaml > plan.yaml